South Africa's Jacob Zuma to stand trial for corruption | DW | 11.10.2019

 The former South African president has been denied a stay of prosecution to prevent him from being charged in a graft case.
 He faces 16 charges of fraud, racketeering and money laundering.

-Ex-South African President Jacob Zuma has lost his bid to have a corruption case against him dropped, which he claims is politically motivated.
+South African former-President Jacob Zuma has lost his bid to have a corruption case against him dropped, which he claims is politically motivated.
 A court in Pietermaritzburg on Friday denied Zuma a permanent stay of prosecution.

 Zuma, who was in office from 2009-2018, has been accused of taking bribes from French defense company Thales in connection with a 1999 multi-billion dollar arms purchase, which he oversaw as vice president.